-Country Constraints Kenya No response received Tanzania Lack of national dairy herd Shortage of year-round availability of quality feeds Inadequate dairy technology and agribusiness skills Ethiopia • Poor economic capacity (capital, land, labor) to absorb package of livestock and feed technologies (e.g. dairy breed plus improved forage) Uganda Over-reliance on natural weather conditions and seasons for production Climate change and climate variability leading to feed shortage Poor productivity and performance of indigenous breeds Livestock pests and diseases High cost of inputs and investments in livestock enterprise Poor quality inputs Competition for feedstuff resources between humans and livestock • Some of the policies, especially regarding livestock health and breeding, are not enforced Poor national funding and investment in livestock research and related activities Poor persistence of forage legumes in grass-legume mixtures Emergence of new forage diseases and pests • Inadequate research funds, infrastructure and investment to generate appropriate knowledge to address farmers' tactical and strategic challenges Lack of knowledge on suitable forage cultivars, agronomic management practices, conservation and utilization Farmers' inaccessibility to appropriate forage technologies and technical information Rwanda Physiological constraints: pest problem Biotic: Napier stunt and smut disease • Abiotic: drought and nutrient deficiency in the soil and aluminum soil toxicity • Environmental constraints: inadequate feed quantity and quality all year round Burundi No response received
+Country Constraints Kenya No response received Tanzania Lack of national dairy herd Shortage of year-round availability of quality feeds Inadequate dairy technology and agribusiness skills Ethiopia • Poor economic capacity (capital, land, labor) to absorb package of livestock and feed technologies (e.g. dairy breed plus improved forage) Uganda Over-reliance on natural weather conditions and seasons for production Ogundu Climate change and climate variability leading to feed shortage Poor productivity and performance of indigenous breads Livestock pests and diseases High cost of inputs and investments in livestock enterprise Poor quality inputs Compatition for feedstuff resources between humans and livestock Competition for recustor resources between numaris and investors Some of the policies, especially regarding livestock health and breading, are not enforced Some of the policies, especially regarding investock nearth and offeeding, are not enforced Door national funding and investment in livestock research and related activities.
+Poor parcistance of forege legumes in grass legume mixtures Foor persistence of forage diseases and pasts • Emergence of new forage diseases and pests • Inadequate research runds, infrastructure and investment to generate appropriate knowledge to address farmers tactical and strategic challenges • Lack of knowledge on suitable forage cultivars, agronomic management practices, conservation and utilization Farmers' inaccessibility to appropriate forage technologies and technical information Rwanda Physiological constraints: pest problem Biotic: Napier stunt and smut disease • Abiotic: drought and nutrient deficiency in the soil and aluminum soil toxicity • Environmental constraints: inadequate feed quantity and quality all year round Burundi No response received